CCDirectLink/crosscode-re-docs/entities/spawnable/markers/marker.md

 # Marker
 `ig.ENTITY.Marker`

-This is used for spawning the player on a specific spot on a map.
+This is used for spawning the player at a specific spot on a map.

 ## Structure